 Shreya’s research experiences in biochemistry, psychology, and pharmacology complement her academic studies.
-Shreya discovered her aptitude for scientific research while working in an on-campus biochemistry lab during her freshman summer.
+Shreya discovered her aptitude for scientific research while working in an on-campus biochemistry lab during her summer after her first year.
 When Dr. Ruscio invited Shreya to join her psychology lab, Shreya accepted the opportunity to investigate biomarkers differentiating anxiety from depression.
 Shreya’s varied responsibilities in the Ruscio Lab included recruiting participants, conducting clinical experiments, and analyzing findings.

 Shreya’s Biological Basis of Behavior thesis is based on her work in a Penn Medicine pharmacology lab.
 Shreya‘s research, which examines the unique neurochemical effects of e-cigarettes, contributes to a rapidly expanding field of study on the impact of e-cigarettes, especially as it pertains to youth.
 Shreya’s thesis discusses preliminary data on the addictive qualities of flavorants and introduces a protocol for tracking anxious behaviors that are triggered by e-cigarette vapor in mice.